-Section 1 - Appeals from Executive Director Decisions to Appeals Board the Board of Directors, which shall act as the Appeals Board.
+Section 1 - Appeals from Executive Director Decisions to Appeals Board

+A. Within twenty-one (21) calendar days of receipt of a decision of the Executive Director, a member school or an individual may appeal such decision by requesting, in writing, that the case be presented to the Board of Directors, which shall act as the Appeals Board.
 When requested by an individual student or by the parent or guardian of the student, the student's school shall submit the student's appeal to the Appeals Board.